 It’s likely that most mountain bikers — like me — cut their teeth riding a hardtail.
 That’s not to say hardtails are just for beginners, though.
 I still have two that I ride more often than my dually.

-But enough about me, here are your picks for the top hardtails of 2017:
+But enough about me, here are your picks for the top hardtails:

 The Superfly picks up where the Trek X-Caliber leaves off.
 It still sports an aluminum frame, but the Superfly gets Trek’s Alpha Platinum tubeset, while the X-Caliber uses Alpha Gold.
 Many of the differences between the models boil down to the build kits.
 As you’d expect from the higher prices, you’re getting nicer components across the board.
 The Superfly uses a 27.2 seatpost, signaling its XC race intentions.